Documentation Guidelines for Blind/Low Vision

 The following documentation requirements will assist the service provider in collaborating with each student to determine appropriate accommodations.
 Documentation serves as the foundation that supports a student’s request for appropriate accommodations.
 Recommended documentation includes all of the following:

-- A clear statement of a vision-related disability with supporting numerical description that reflects the current impact the blindness or vision loss has on the student’s functioning (the age of acceptable documentation is dependant upon the disabling condition, the current status of the student and the student’s request for accommodations);
+- A clear statement of a vision-related disability with supporting numerical description that reflects the current impact the blindness or vision loss has on the student’s functioning (the age of acceptable documentation is dependent upon the disabling condition, the current status of the student and the student’s request for accommodations);

 - A summary of assessment procedures and evaluation instruments used to make the diagnosis and a summary of evaluation results including standardized scores;

 - Presenting symptoms that meet the criteria for diagnosis;

 - Medical information relating to the student’s needs, the status of the individual’s vision (static or changing) and its impact on the demands of the postsecondary environment;